 [??1]A marginal rate for emergency admissions was introduced in the NHS in 2010/11.
 The rule saw NHS providers paid 30 percent of the regular Tariff price for emergency admissions above a baseline, which was set at activity reported in 2008/09.
+It basically looks like a fine for A&E admissions above a targeted number.
 When the rule was introduced, the Department of Health made clear its purpose:

 “The marginal rate will provide an incentive for closer working between providers and commissioners, to support the shift of care out of hospital settings to keep the number of emergency admissions to a minimum.”Department of Health, March 2010 https://www.nhsconfed.org/-/media/Confederation/Files/public-access/Marginal_rate_for_emergency_admissions.pdf